Skip to main content

 • Choose a contractor you trust and feel confident will do the job right.

-• Communicate with your insurance agent about why that contractor is the best choice for your home.
+• Communicate with your insurance adjuster about why that contractor is the best choice for your home.

-• Highlight differences between bids, including materials, workmanship, and project scope, so your agent understands why your preferred contractor may be higher than the lowest bid.
+• Highlight differences between bids, including materials, workmanship, and project scope, so your adjuster understands why your preferred contractor may be higher than the lowest bid.

 Why It Matters: